Jovenel Moïse

 Jovenel Moïse (/fr/; /ht/; 26 June 1968 – 7 July 2021) was a Haitian politician and businessman who served as the 48th president of Haiti from 2017 until his assassination in 2021.
 He assumed the presidency in February 2017 following his victory in the November 2016 Haitian presidential election.

 Moïse's presidency coincided with a period of political instability in Haiti, including civil unrest, gang-related violence, fuel shortages and widespread lawlessness.
-At approximately 1:00 a.m. on 7 July 2021, Moïse was shot several times and killed in a premeditated targeted attack at his private home in Pétion-Ville, on the outskirts of Port-au-Prince.
+On 7 July 2021, Moïse was shot and killed in a premeditated targeted attack.